 - After you peel it, lay the pineapple back on its side and cut it into quarter-inch thick rings.
 You can remove the center using a small round cookie cutter or a paring knife.

 With so many kitchen gadgets to choose from, knowing which ones are worth purchasing is often difficult.
-A pineapple corer is a convenient tool, especially if you love this tropical fruit.
+While there are a thousand and one “uni-tasker” tools you can buy for your kitchen that aren’t worth the expense (or the space they take up) a pineapple corer is a convenient tool if you love this tropical fruit.

 Pineapple Corer, [Upgraded, Reinforced, Thicker Blade] Newness Premium Pineapple Corer Remover, Stainless Steel Pineapple Core Remover Tool for Home & Kitchen with Sharp Blade for Diced Fruit Rings